Contextual Decision-Making with Knapsacks Beyond the Worst Case: Preliminaries

+For a better understanding, $\fluidOptimum$ reflects the maximum expected total rewards an agent can win when a static strategy is adopted and the resource constraints are only to be satisfied in expectation.
+Therefore, this optimization problem is a linear program in which the decision variable $\phi(\theta, a)$ represents the probability that the agent chooses action $a$ upon seeing request $\theta$.
+It is a well-known result that $\fluidOptimum$ gives an upper bound on $\onlineOptimum$. \begin{proposition}[\citet{balseiro2021survey}] $\fluidOptimum \geq \onlineOptimum$. \end{proposition}

-Therefore, we measure the performance of a non-anticipating strategy $\pi$ by comparing its expected accumulated reward $Rew^\pi$ with the fluid benchmark $\fluidOptimum$.
+Thus, we evaluate the performance of a non-anticipating strategy $\pi$ by comparing its expected accumulated reward $Rew^\pi$ with the fluid benchmark $\fluidOptimum$, which is a common choice in literature~\cite{sivakumar2022smoothed,han2022optimal}.
+However, we prove that such a benchmark choice may lead to a $\Omega(\sqrt{T})$ gap as long as $\fluidOptimum$ is degenerate. \begin{theorem}[Worst-case gap] When $\fluidOptimum$ has a unique and degenerate optimal solution, $\fluidOptimum - \onlineOptimum = \Omega(\sqrt{T})$. \end{theorem}

+Despite the worst-case lower bound, we prove in this work that for any CDMK instance in which $\fluidOptimum$ has a \emph{unique non-degenerate} optimal solution (cf. \Cref{assump:unique-non-degenerate-LP}), we can obtain an $\widetilde{O}(1)$ gap compared to the fluid benchmark.
+Thus, it is still a good choice in most cases.

-\paragraph{Information feedback model.} In this work, we consider two kinds of information feedback models, full and partial information feedback, with increasing difficulty in getting a sample of $\gamma$. \begin{itemize} \item {[Full information feedback.]} The agent sees the external factor $\gamma_t$ at the end of round $t$. \item {[Partial information feedback.]} The agent sees the external factor $\gamma_t$ at the end of round $t$ \textit{if and only if} $a_t = 1$. \end{itemize}
+\paragraph{Information feedback model.} In this work, we consider two types of information feedback models, with increasing difficulty obtaining a sample of the external factor $\gamma$. \begin{itemize} \item {[Full information feedback.]} The agent is able to observe $\gamma_t$ at the end of each round $t$. \item {[Partial information feedback.]} The agent can observe $\gamma_t$ at the end of round $t$ \emph{only if} $a_t \neq 0$. \end{itemize}

-Typically, with full information feedback, the agent can see an i.i.d. sample from $\calV$ at each round, which is the best possible for her to learn the distribution $\calV$ quickly.
-Nevertheless, such an assumption might be too strong considering that the reward and the assumptions are irrelevant to the external factor when she chooses the null action $a = 0$.
-Therefore, we consider a partial information feedback model in which the external factor is accessible only when $a = 1$.
-Such a limitation increases the difficulty of learning the distribution $\calV$ since the samples seen by the agent are fewer under this model than with full information feedback.
-We remark that the partial information model sets an intermediate between the full and bandits information feedback, under which only the reward and the consumption vector are accessible.
+In general, with full information feedback, the agent can observe an i.i.d. sample from $\calV$ each round, which is the optimal scenario for learning the distribution.
+Nevertheless, such an assumption could be strong since the reward and consumption vector are irrelevant to the external factor when the agent chooses the null action $a = 0$.
+Thereby, a more realistic information model is the partial feedback one, where the external factor is only accessible when $a \neq 0$.
+This limitation also increases the difficulty of learning the distribution $\calV$ since the agent observes fewer samples under this model than under full information feedback.
+It is important to note that the partial information model represents a transition from full to bandit information feedback, under which only the reward and consumption vector are accessible in each round, rather than the external factor.
+Real-life instances of partial information feedback include \Cref{example:supply,example:bid}, as we have discussed in the introduction.